-Finally, the proposed development is not consistent with DeKalb County's Future Land Use Map, as mentioned above.
+The proposed development is not consistent with DeKalb County's Future Land Use Map, as mentioned above.
 The designation of OPR (office professional) for the general area of the site can be seen as uncharacteristic with the surrounding future land use industrial designation that dominates the area and creates a swath that extends to the City of Lithonia.
-After discussions with DeKalb County, it is remains unclear how the proposed development meets the criteria of the proposed zoning for OCR (office-commercial-residential) in which the majority of the development (residential) is considered an accessory use under this category.
-According to DeKalb County, accessory uses must be subordinate to the principal use.
+It is also unclear how the proposed development meets the criteria of the proposed zoning for OCR (office-commercial-residential) in which the majority of the development (residential) is considered an accessory use under this category.
+The ARC requests further explanation of the designated land use OPR on the future land use map and further explanation of the OCR district and its regulations from DeKalb County.